 What happens if I am locked out of my room?

-If you are locked out of your room, contact a CA or the CA on Duty.
+If you are locked out of your room, you should first try to contact your roommate.
+If your roommate is not available, go to the front desk assigned to your residential building (see list below) to receive a loaner key.
 The first two lockouts of the academic year will be provided at no cost.
 Upon the third lockout, you will be charged for a lock change.

 If my key broke will I be charged for it?
 And where do I go to have it fixed?

-I have someone coming to visit and would like to rent a guest room in Allison.
+I have someone coming to visit and would like to rent a guest room.
 With whom can I speak?